 Lots of people ask me for my opinion on the best type of makeup to use.
 There isn’t one that works for every type of skin, so you just have to experiment to see what you’ll enjoy wearing daily.
 Most days I wear an SPF-infused mineral powder, but sometimes I use a liquid when I want more coverage.
 (Of course, if you’re using a makeup that is clogging your pores and giving you bumps like some can certainly do, then that type simply isn’t the right fit for your skin so you should seek other options.)

 Correction: This always comes as a surprise when I explain it to my clients, but the protection you get from sunscreen is less about the SPF number and more about how generously you apply it.
 If you apply an SPF 50 sparingly, it could very well be giving you the protection factor of an SPF 4.
-For anyone over 40 like me, you know firsthand how the neck loses tone, and gets discoloration and wrinkles.
+For anyone over 40 like me, you know firsthand how the neck loses tone and gets discoloration and wrinkles.
+(Here’s a post where I talk about my neck and chest.)
 Your neck is an extension of your face, so treat it with the same respect.
-Apply a generous coat of sunscreen to the front and sides of the neck, including your chest if you’re wearing a shirt or dress that exposes this area.
+Apply a generous layer of sunscreen to the front and sides of the neck, including your chest if you’re wearing a shirt or dress that exposes this area.

 Correction: When you get a red, painful blemish, ONE of two things will happen: The infection inside the blemish will work its way up to the surface of the skin resulting in a whitehead.
 If your skin could talk, it would say, “There is an infection and I want it out.
 The way I’ll take care of this is to excrete the infection through the skin’s surface.”
 This type of blemish is called a pustule.